-Black spots are a highly visible source of litter pollution.
+Black spots are a highly visible source of litter pollution - they are defined as an area which is frequently littered, with a significant volume of litter visible from a distance.
 They create an overall negative image and impact on the environment.
 Illegal dumping has always been a problem within the county and the Council prioritises the measures it takes by tackling the worst-affected litter black spot areas first.
 These areas include known areas that continue to pose problems.